Seeing Things Differently

 About Sarah

-Sarah Stephenson is a writer, speaker, facilitator and coach exploring the relationship between identity, adaptation, work, voice and selfhood.Before founding Seeing Things Differently, Sarah spent many years working across equality, leadership and organisational culture within public and third-sector contexts.Through facilitation, writing, speaking and structured reflection, she helps people make sense of experiences that are often deeply felt but difficult to articulate.
+Sarah Stephenson is a writer, speaker, facilitator and coach exploring identity, adaption, work, voice and selfhood.Her work is informed by her lived experience as a blind trans woman and by around 20 years' experience across higher education, the public sector, equality, leadership and organisational culture.Through facilitation, writing, speaking and structured reflection, she helps people and organisations make sense of experiences that are often deeply felt but difficult to articulate.

 If you’re unsure where to begin, you're very welcome to get in touch.Sometimes a conversation is the best place to start.